 If attending a meeting and there is not any literature, you must attach a copy of the agenda, meeting information or email related to your attendance of the event.

 Travelers can be reimbursed for meals when traveling for business purposes that include overnight stay.
 Reimbursement shall be for ACTUAL cost of meals, not to exceed the daily maximums for the specific location of assignment.
 For the maximum daily meal allowance refer to the Maximum State Reimbursement Rates.
 If you cannot find the city you are looking for, locate the county and use the amount listed.
 If neither the city nor county is listed, the Maximum State Reimbursement Rate is $59.00/day.
 Verify the meal reimbursement rate at :

 The reimbursement rate is not meant to be a guaranteed daily per diem.
 It is intended to be the maximum rate at which meals shall be reimbursed.
 Actual meal costs should be listed per day, per meal.

 Meals shall not be claimed as a separate item of expense on the travel voucher when included in the conference registration fee.
 Fees charged for attending the official meetings of a convention or seminar where the meeting includes a meal which causes the employee to exceed the daily maximum meal allowance will be reimbursed if supported by a receipt from convention officials.

 Meal tips should be included in the actual meal expense unless the inclusion of the tips would cause the meals to exceed the maximum daily allowance.
-Total meal tips should not exceed 20% of the maximum daily meal reimbursement claimed.
+Total meal tips should not exceed 20%.

 Meals that do not involve overnight travel will not be reimbursed.